... and thank you for visiting my "private web site".

 I was born and raised in Flanders - at the outskirts of the North Sea.

-Later, I moved to Germany where I am working now in the field of high-speed
+Later, I moved to Germany where I am currently working in the field of

 Over the last twenty years, blue-water sailing has been one of my favourite leisure activities.

 And while enjoying the modern unpretentious way-of-navigation on the seas, I became very fascinated by

 the nautical skills in navigation and practical seamanship the ancient Sumerian, Phoenician

 I also began to understand the exceptional nautical accomplishments of the Renaissance-time

 On this background, particularly the history and practice of 'traditional' Celestial Navigation